tridecco/game-client-web/README.md

 # Tridecco Game Client (Web)

-Tridecco Game Client is a frontend application designed to support Tridecco games.
+Tridecco Game Client is a frontend application designed to support Tridecco game.
 It provides user interface rendering, user interaction handling, dynamic content loading, and communication with the backend server.

 ## Features